dorbanianas/DevOpsJumpstart/README.md

     docker login
     ```

-2. Build a Docker image for MyApp, giving it a name and version tag (e.g., **`devopspresentation/myapp:1.0`**):
+2. Build a Docker image for MyApp, giving it a name and version tag (e.g., `devopspresentation/myapp:1.0`):

     ```bash
     docker build -t devopspresentation/myapp:1.0 .
     ```

+3. Push the Docker image to Docker Hub:

+    ```bash
+    docker push devopspresentation/myapp
+    ```

-3. Verify that the Docker image has been successfully built:
+4. Verify that the Docker image has been successfully built:

     ```bash
     docker images